Harshitha-2006/Resume/README.md

-I am a Computer Science (AI & ML) student with strong project-based experience in Python development, particularly in building AI and GenAI applications using Retrieval-Augmented Generation (RAG) and agentic workflows.
+I am a Computer Science(AI&ML) student with strong Python programming skills and hands-on experience in Machine Learning,Generative AI,Agentic AI and Retrieval-Augmented Generation(RAG).

-My career goal is to grow as a Python Developer, working on AI and machine learning–driven applications while strengthening system design, model understanding, and real-world AI deployment skills.
+I am a ServiceNow Certified System Administrator(CSA) and Certified Application Developer(CAD),with knowledge of ServiceNow platform administration and application development.My goal is to build intelligent software solutions by combining AI technologies with modern development practices.